NodeSchoolSF/interview-prep/01_interview_prep.md

 - Think out loud, like you would in an interview
 - Ask clarifying questions early before diving into the code
 - Try a few concrete examples
-- Describe a naive, brute force solution first.
+- Describe a naive, brute force solution first (along with big-O runtime).
 You may not necessarily implement it, though - the interviewer may ask you for a more efficient solution. [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f) [[2]](https://yangshun.github.io/tech-interview-handbook/during-coding-interview)
 - When you're done, carefully review your solution.
 Look it over line-by-line, and test it with example inputs. [[1]](https://yangshun.github.io/tech-interview-handbook/during-coding-interview#after-coding)
+- Evaluate the runtime of your solution
 - [Other tips from Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/algorithms/algorithms-introduction)

 As you solve problems, you'll find common problem-solving patterns [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f).
 Take notes on these patterns!
 It'll help you re-apply them to new problems.
-After you solve a problem, read the solution carefully and make sure you fully understand it.
+After you solve a problem, read the solution carefully and make sure you fully understand it (on Leetcode, there are often good solutions in the language of your choice in the "Discuss" tab).

 Doing a lot of problems will also help you get fast at [common coding patterns](./01a_common_coding_patterns).
 Make sure you know how to do these quickly and without errors in your preferred language.